← All Docs

 1. Ingest or sync canonical sources into Lore.

-2. Export project context into each active repo or workspace with lore context export <project>.
+2. Add project context into each active repo or workspace with lore context add <project>.

 Unapproved working-copy edits are local.
-Approved corrections sync through Lore Cloud and become visible through MCP, CLI, Browse, and future exports.
+Approved corrections sync through Lore Cloud and become visible through MCP, CLI, Browse, daemon-refreshed working copies, and future context adds.
 To discard a proposal, use lore corrections reject <id> or the Git-like alias lore corrections restore <id>.

 Sync Safety